qgis/QGIS-Documentation/docs/user_manual/working_with_vector/joins_relations.rst

-.. index:: Relations
+.. index:: Joins, Relations
-.. _sec_working_relations:
+.. _sec_joins_relations:

 **********************************
- Working with relations
+ Joins and relations
 **********************************

-Relations are a technique often used in databases.
+Joins and relations are technical concepts used in databases to get the most out of data stored in tables by combining their contents.
 The concept is that features (rows) of different layers (tables) can belong to each other.
+One of the most simple example is the value list where one attribute (foreign key) of a table is used to create a link to another table which is composed of values.Relations are usually used to link objects (features) from two layers (tables) together.

 .. only:: html